Sagar-Manna16/NETFlix--CLONE--/README.md

 Installation
 To run the Netflix Clone locally on your machine, follow these steps:

-Clone this repository to your local machine using git clone https://github.com/your-username/netflix-clone.git.
-Navigate to the project directory: cd netflix-clone.
 Usage
 Before running the application, ensure you have a modern web browser and a stable internet connection.